-- mini lathe: this lathe is for the hobbyist or someone who does not have a lot of space.
-It’s traditional lathes are about 12 inches in diameter, with a swing over bed of just 30 to 35 inches.
-These lathes work well on small pieces and they’re great for beginners looking for an inexpensive way to get started before eventually upgrading.
+- Mini lathe: this lathe is for the hobbyist or someone who does not have a lot of space.
+Its traditional lathes are about 12 inches in diameter, with a swing over the bed of just 30 to 35 inches.
+These lathes work well on small pieces, and they’re great for beginners looking for an inexpensive way to get started before eventually upgrading.

-- mid lathes: these lathes are larger than the mini lathe but still small enough to use in a home shop.
-They have a swing over bed that’s usually between 31 and 36 inches, measuring from just under 18 inches to about 22 inches across the diameter of the lathe.
+- Midi lathes: These are more significant than the mini lathe but still small enough to use in a home shop.
+They have a swing over the bed that’s usually between 31 and 36 inches, measuring from just under 18 inches to about 22 inches across the diameter of the lathe.

-- full size lathes: this is what most people will be familiar with.
-They have a swing over bed that measures between 36 and 42 inches, with lathes measuring 18 to 24 inches across the diameter of the lathe.
+- Full-size lathes: this is what most people will be familiar with.
+They have a swing over the bed that measures between 36 and 42 inches, with lathes measuring 18 to 24 inches across the diameter of the lathe.

-- long lathes: these are some of the largest machines on the market – but again still small enough for most people’s homes.
-They have a swing over bed size up to 45 inches.
+- Long lathes: these are some of the largest machines on the market but still small enough for most people’s homes.
+They have a swing over bed size of up to 45 inches.
 You will find this used in professional environments.

 Get a lathe that fits your workspace